 So many “warstories” but funniest…

-If you could give one advise to new photographers what would that be?
+If you could give one advice to new photographers what would that be?

 Don’t hide behind excuses, learn your basics and use the tools you have to create stunning work.
 In reality photography itself isn’t hard, it’s the story that’s hard.
 Photography is freezing unique moments in time that never come back again, making that one moment the perfect moment.
 That takes years and years to master.